- Who can vote?

 you must be registered to vote on the electoral register before you can apply for a postal vote

-we need to receive your postal vote application [PDF, 0.1MB] at least 11 working days before the election date
+we need to receive your postal vote application at least 11 working days before the election date

-you can apply for a postal vote for one election, a specified period of time or on a permanent basis
+you can apply for a postal vote for a specific time period or for a maximum of three years

 a postal vote can be sent to any address you specify (including overseas) but you need to consider whether there would be time for you to receive and return your ballot paper by polling day